codechefmarc/local-drupal-dev/README.md

 4. One of the questions is to change the default git repo for push - this allows you to push any changes made to your own repo

 # Refresh Local
 1. Run `npm run refresh` to rebuild your local from scratch.
-This command will also re-run `composer install` as well.
+This command will also run `composer update` as well.

 # Retrieve updates from the original repo
 1. There is now a git remote called `original` to more easily retrieve updates from the original repo.